Objectives and Scope

 Please note the following policies which will apply to all articles and reviews appearing in the e-FLT:

-- e-FLT publishes academic articles and book reviews in English and any of the eleven following languages taught at the Centre for Language Studies: Chinese, French, German, Hindi, Indonesian, Japanese, Korean Malay, Tamil, Thai and Vietnamese.
+- e-FLT publishes academic articles and book reviews in English and any of the twelve following languages taught at the Centre for Language Studies: Arabic, Chinese, French, German, Hindi, Indonesian, Japanese, Korean, Malay, Tamil, Thai and Vietnamese.